-Since 2011 Quality Management System - ISO 9001 has been introduced in the Company, which continues to function efficiently.
-In 2017, Anagi LLC successfully completed recertification in accordance with the rules established by the International Organization for Standardization and obtained ISO 9001:2015 certificate.
+Since 2011 Quality Management System - ISO 9001 has been introduced in the company, which continues to function efficiently.
+In 2017, Anagi successfully completed recertification in accordance with the rules established by the International Organization for Standardization and obtained ISO 9001:2015 certificate.
 Implementation of modern technologies and systems in management, and in the first place in construction, is the main priority of Anagi.

-The Company employs highly qualified engineering personnel, most of them having over 10 years of work experience.
-Currently, the company employs almost 2 000 people.
+The company employs highly qualified engineering personnel, most of them having over 10 years of work experience.
+Currently, the company employs almost 3 000 people.

-The Company owns the following subsidiaries as at 31 December 2021:
+The Company owns the following subsidiaries as at 31 December 2022:

-Ownership % Industry Anagi Betoni LLC (formerly - Lugo LLC) 65% Production of concrete Anagi Mechanization LLC 60% Rental of construction machinery Anagi Batumi LLC 100% Real estate development Anagi Hotel Development 100% Real estate development Anagi Education 100% School Construction
+Ownership % Industry Anagi Betoni LLC 65% Production of concrete Anagi Mechanization LLC 60% Rental of construction machinery Anagi Batumi LLC 100% Real estate development Anagi Hotel Development 100% Real estate development Anagi Education 100% School Construction